Zarjevski/React-to-do/README.md

 ## simple to do list using:

-- react 18
+- React.js
-- node.js
+- Node.js
-- express
+- Express
-- mongoDB
+- MongoDB

+## for use:

+install all modules and deps running npm install setup your own .env with an mongoDB connection string change the process.env.YOUR_STRING_NAME